awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-open-api.md

 ```

 **Example**
-The following OpenAPI definition demonstrates some OpenAPI 3\.0 fields and API Gateway extensions that are supported for HTTP APIs\.
+You can import the following example OpenAPI 3\.0 definition to create an HTTP API\.

 ```
 {
   "openapi": "3.0.1",
-  "x-amazon-apigateway-importer-version": 1.0,
   "info": {
     "title": "Example Pet Store",
     "description": "A Pet Store API.",